Love mountain biking? There’s no better place to head out on two wheels than the great Yorkshire countryside.

 Check out the Settle Loop trails.

 If you’re looking for a short, sharp blast of pure, unadulterated MTB fun in Yorkshire, head to Rosedale Abbey.
 The trail here is only 2.8-miles long, but it’s utterly tantalising for experienced riders.
-It’s a route from the Abbey up to High Askew, lined all the way with tall bushes so it almost feels like you’re riding in a tunnel.
+It’s a route that takes you from the Abbey up to High Askew, lined all the way with tall bushes so it almost feels like you’re riding in a leaf-covered tunnel.
 You can put the pedal to the metal and ramp up your speed as you test your technical skills on a series of subtle twists and turns.
 It’s just as good in both directions, so once you’ve reached the end, you can turn around and do it all over again!

 Check out the Rosedale Abbey trails.

 Whether you’re a beginner or just want to ride on a series of easygoing MTB trails in Yorkshire, make a beeline for Bolton Abbey.
-Right on the edge of the Dales, it offers long, straightforward loops in the heart of God’s own country.
+Right on the edge of the Dales, it offers long, straightforward loops in the heart of God’s Own County.
 There are two must-try routes.
 You can head north from the Abbey to try the calf-stretching trails up to the villages of Burnsall and Appletreewick before enjoying the steep descent along the side of the River Wharfe.
 Or cycle east from the Abbey and you can test your technical skills on the tough terrain across Embsay Moor on the way to Weets Top.

 Check out the Bolton Abbey trails.